 - 1. Go to Settings. - 2.
-On Android 11, touch Apps & notifications. - 3.
-On Android 13, touch Apps. - 4.
-Touch See all XX apps to view all apps on the device. - 5.
-Touch > Show system to include system processes in the list.

-6. Touch an app, process, or service in the list to open a screen with details about it and, depending on the item, to change its settings, permissions, notifications and to force stop or uninstall it.
+Touch Apps & notifications. - 3.
+Touch See all XX apps to view all apps on the device. - 4.
+Touch . > Show system to include system processes in the list. - 5.
+Touch an app, process, or service in the list to open a screen with details about it and, depending on the item, to change its settings, permissions, notifications and to force stop or uninstall it.